-Did you know you can make a Japanese restaurant style Ginger Salad Dressing Recipe at home?
-And that it tastes better than what you get at a restaurant?
+Recipe for Asian Salad Dressing – Did you know you can make a Japanese restaurant style recipe for Asian Salad Dressing at home?
+Plus, it tastes even better than what you get at the restaurant!

 It’s no surprise homemade is also a lot healthier too.
-That’s because restaurant versions are almost always made with refined (and pro-inflammatory) vegetable oil and refined sugar.
-My clean version has neither.
+That’s because restaurant versions are almost always made with refined vegetable oil and refined sugar.
+My clean version has neither of those ingredients.

 I have always loved the famous vibrant orange ginger dressing served at Japanese restaurants so much that sometimes I would go out for Japanese food just so I could have the salad!
 The dressing always elevates the simple greens into something very special and restaurant-y.

-Ginger Salad Dressing Recipe is Not Just for Salads!
+Recipe for Asian Salad Dressing is Not Just for Salads!

-Since then, I have used the dressing to jazz up grilled tofu and shrimp.
-SO good!!
+Since then, I have used the dressing to jazz up grilled fish and shrimp.
+The influence from this Asian salad dressing is just so good!

 For those of you with allergies or food sensitivities, it is helpful to know this Ginger Salad Dressing recipe meets to following dietary restrictions: